 How do I check if the motor mount on my Hyundai is bad?

 You will typically know because your car will have constant vibration.
 The vibrations will be felt on your seat, steering wheel, and cabin.
 Vibrations are felt the most when the car is parked, in the drive, or at a stop light.

 The car lurches or bangs into gear; can it be a bad motor mount?

 Yes, it is possible that a bad motor mount can cause you to think that the transmission is not shifting smoothly.
 That’s because once the motor mount wears or fails, the engine will move excessively when the transmission shifts gears.

 Do I need to support the engine to change the motor mounts on my Hyundai?

-You should always support the engine to relieve pressure from the hoses, wires, and the other two motor mounts.
+You should always support the engine to relieve pressure from the hoses, wires, and other motor mounts.
 You don’t need to raise the engine more than half an inch.

 Replacing the engine mount on a Hyundai can be completed at home.

 As you will see in the video clips, a professional should be able to change the motor mount in less than one hour.
 If you are a DIYer or this is the first time you are replacing the engine mount on your Hyundai, plan on a couple of hours.

 You must accurately diagnose a bad motor mount before replacing car parts.
-Before we jump to the Hyundai motor mount replacement instructions, let’s go over possible symptoms of bad engine/motor mounts.
+Before we jump to the Hyundai motor mount replacement instructions, let’s review possible symptoms of bad engine/motor mounts.